rexcontrols/REXexamples/0121_Monarco_HAT/0121-10_Monarco_HAT_Modbus_RTU_ADAM-4024/README.md

 The example is meant to communicate with Advantech ADAM 4024 4-channel Analog Output Module, which serves as a slave station.
-Therefore the master station is implemented in REXYGEN .
+Therefore the master station is implemented in REXYGEN.
 For testing purposes there is also Advantech ADAM 4024 simulator available in a separate folder.

 ## Prerequisites ##